moodah/AMT_Gamification/README.md

 - MySQL on the port `3306`

 ## Run the app for development
-- You can also run the Spring Boot application with `./gradlew bootRun`
+- You can also run the Spring Boot application with `./gradlew bootRun` from the `platform` folder
 - The server will listen on the port `8080`

 ## Tests